-8.10 Training support is provided through various means including the NBSC and managerial support.
+3. Post Office is not under an obligation to train all Subpostmasters until they are fully competent on Horizon.
+This would be an almost impossible task.
+Support is however provided through other means including through the NBSC and managerial support.
 In addition, training materials are provided on a regular basis and further training can be requested by Subpostmasters.

-8.11 The Report notes at paragraph 8.7 that further training was delivered in accordance with user demand rather than being determined by a Training Needs Analysis.
+4. Second Sight note at paragraph 8.7 that further training was delivered in accordance with user demand rather than being determined by a Training Needs Analysis.
 This is not correct.
 When Subpostmasters complete their training there are follow up reviews at one, three and six monthly intervals.
 In addition to confirming that the business is operating as it should be there is an analysis on the Subpostmasters' understanding.
 If there are any gaps, these are highlighted and further training can be provided.
-After this stage there is a reasonable assumption that the Subpostmaster will be reasonably competent, with the support network highlighted above, to operate Horizon. ~~There should not be the need to periodically check the knowledge of Subpostmasters.~~ Subpostmasters are operating a commercial business and can request additional assistance and training when required.
+After this stage there is a reasonable assumption that the Subpostmaster will be reasonably competent, with the support network highlighted above, to operate Horizon.
+There should not be the need to periodically check the knowledge of Subpostmasters.
+Subpostmasters are operating a commercial business and if required they can request additional assistance and training when required.